article banner

 3 Understand existing controls

-Once all the in-scope components and data have been identified and the technology control requirements are defined, you should review your existing technology controls framework to establish what is already in place for each of these, and to what extent this can be leveraged.
-Where there are gaps, you will need to:
+Once all in-scope components, data, and technology risks have been identified and technology control requirements defined, a review of the existing technology controls framework should be performed to establish what is already in place and to what extent this can be leveraged.

-• review technical documentation and interview stakeholders to understand which controls, if any, are in place, and whether the design of these would meet UK SOX compliance requirements
+• review technical documentation and interview stakeholders to understand which of the required controls, if any, are in place, and whether they are appropriately designed

-• perform an initial assessment to determine how consistently and formally controls are being operated and how readily available evidence is.
-This should happen once you are satisfied with the design of the control environment
+• perform an initial assessment to determine how consistently and formally controls are operated and how readily available evidence is

-• understand to what extent there is existing assurance over any of the controls, and how can it be leveraged.
+• understand the extent to which any existing assurance over material controls can be leveraged.

 4 Remediate control gaps

-Remediation plans should be put into place to address any shortcomings identified and the controls retested to verify they have been actioned appropriately.
+Remediation plans should be put into place to address any material technology control gaps identified and the controls re-tested to validate they have been actioned appropriately.
 Compensating controls should also be considered at this stage, particularly where the technology controls gaps may have a pervasive impact on the wider control environment.

 The key challenges

-The main challenge is often the identification of all the technology components and data that should be in-scope, and implementing controls for these where there are significant gaps.
+The main challenge is often the identification of all the technology risks, components and data that should be in-scope and implementing controls for these material controls where there are significant gaps.

 Many organisations will be reliant upon a wide range of different technologies and applications, including non-connected, ageing legacy software or hardware; EUC solutions (often referred to as ‘shadow IT’); cloud and third-party hosted systems; and bespoke internally developed applications.

 It is often not possible, or cost effective, to retrospectively build robust controls into these systems.
-Careful consideration should be given to the impact of this, and how assurance can be obtained over the financial data these process or store.
+Careful consideration should be given to the impact of this, and how assurance can be obtained over the financial data these systems process, store or report, or the operational processes they underpin and enable.

-You also need to be aware of some of the specific challenges of building an efficient technology controls framework.
+Some of the specific challenges of building an efficient technology controls framework should be noted.

 Technology projects and control workstream

-Ensure that the UK SOX implications of any technology projects or programmes, or changes to solutions, systems, and data are considered before they are performed.
+Ensure that the implications of any technology projects/programmes or changes to solutions, systems, and data are considered before they are performed.
 It is common for businesses not to consider technology control requirements upfront when updating or replacing financial systems, thus introducing weakness or gaps into what was previously a strong environment.

 Formalising documentation and engagement

-Formally document controls and formalising the engagement between technology and the business, particularly where this has been informal in the past.
+Formally document controls and formalise the engagement between technology and the business, particularly where this has been informal in the past.

-Ensure technology are bought into the need for UK SOX compliance and the process to strengthen controls.
-A stronger control environment can often be seen to slow technology administrators down or introduce extra tasks into your day-to-day jobs.
-If they are not bought into changes being made, there is a high likelihood they will intentionally or unintentionally subvert the new controls.
+Ensure technology teams are bought into the need for the Code requirements and the process to strengthen controls.
+A stronger control environment can often be seen to slow technology administrators down or introduce extra to daily tasks.
+If technology teams are not bought into changes being made, there is a high likelihood they will intentionally or unintentionally subvert the new controls.

 Maintaining evidence of control activity

-Maintaining evidence of the operation of technology controls, particularly automated controls, can be a complex task.
-While most systems allow you to log activity this can be cumbersome to configure, require significant storage capacity, and difficult to interpret if not set up correctly, especially if the evidence requirements are not understood.
+Maintaining evidence of the operation of material technology controls, particularly automated controls, can be a complex task.
+While most systems allow to log activity this can be cumbersome to configure, require significant storage capacity, and can be difficult to interpret if not set up correctly, especially if the evidence requirements are not understood.

 Minimising the use of ‘workarounds’

-It is not uncommon for organisations to adopt manual workarounds, such as using a spreadsheet to perform certain tasks, to compensate for lack of functionality in a system.
+It is not uncommon for organisations to adopt manual workarounds, such as using a spreadsheet to perform certain tasks in order to compensate for the lack of functionality in a system.
 Use of such workarounds can be complex to control and evidence of your operation at a point in time can be difficult to maintain.
 Where a workaround is unavoidable the specific process should be identified, brought into scope, and controlled to the same level as any other system.

 Driving efficiency in technology controls

-In our experience, there are three main opportunities to drive efficiency in a technology controls framework that complies with UK SOX:
+In our experience, there are three main opportunities to drive efficiency in a technology controls framework.

 1 Rationalise the control set